Swimming Pools: Buying a Swimming Pool

 by Guest on Aug 3, 2010

-Buying a swimming pool can be quite a difficult decision indeed, especially when you are trying to decide between an in ground pool or an above ground pool.
+Buying a swimming pool can be quite a difficult decision indeed, especially when you are trying to decide between an in ground pool or an above-ground pool.
 Each one has something to offer you and your family, although there are also differences, which you should know before you make that final decision.

 If you like to dive, you’ll have to get an in ground pool.
-Above ground pools can’t have diving boards, as most are only 6 foot deep.
+Above ground pools can’t have diving boards, as most are only 6 feet deep.
 This isn’t a good diving height, which is why you won’t be able to dive with an above ground pool.

 Buying an above ground pool will save you a ton of money.
-The money that you save, can be used to add to your pool area, such as a deck or privacy fence around your pool.
+The money that you save, can be used to add to your pool areas, such as a deck or privacy fence around your pool.
 If you choose to buy an in ground pool, you’ll spend a lot of money.
 You won’t need a deck though, as they are easily accessible.
 If you add a privacy fence to your in ground pool, it won’t have to be near as high as it would with an above ground pool.

 Making that final choice really comes down to what you hope to get from your pool.
 If you need a lot of space or want to swim laps, an in ground pool is your best choice.
 If you need a smaller pool for yourself or your kids, an above ground pool would suffice.
-The choice is entirely up you though, and what works best for you.
+The choice is entirely up to you though, and what works best for you.
 If you are on a budget or don’t have a lot of money to spend - you would be better off going with an above ground swimming pool.

 - Garden / Landscaping / Patio — 260

 - Appliance / Repair — 185

 - Floors / Tile / Hardwood — 115